When the effects and risks of a new treatment are examined, “adverse events” are a larger framework than side effects.

 No serious adverse events have been reported in Japan, but two serious adverse events (one death and one recovery) were reported in the United States in 2019.

-In March 2019, two patients at Massachusetts General Hospital (MGH) who received FMT oral capsules of the same donor origin that were produced in-hospital were reported to have had ESBL (Extended spectrum One patient received FMT to treat hepatic encephalopathy due to hepatitis C, but was found to be infected with ESBL The patient recovered with antimicrobial therapy.
-Another patient undergoing hematopoietic stem cell transplantation to treat myelodysplastic syndrome (after cyclophosphamide and mycophenolate mofetil) developed graft-versus-host disease (GVHD).
-The FDA promptly issued an alert and halted the provision of FMT nationwide.
+In March 2019, two patients at Massachusetts General Hospital (MGH) who received FMT oral capsules of the same donor origin that were produced in-hospital were reported to have had ESBL (Extended spectrum β-lactamases） One patient received FMT to treat hepatic encephalopathy due to hepatitis C, but was found to be infected with ESBL.
+The patient recovered with antimicrobial therapy.
+Another patient undergoing hematopoietic stem cell transplantation to treat myelodysplastic syndrome (after cyclophosphamide and mycophenolate mofetil) underwent FMT to prevent graft-versus-host disease (GVHD).
+The patient died of severe sepsis due to infection with ESBL-producing bacteria after HSCT.
 The FDA promptly issued an alert and halted the provision of FMT nationwide.

 An investigation revealed that MGH had not tested for ESBLs as required by FDA guidelines and that the donor stool was contaminated with ESBL-producing bacteria.
 IND testing using FMT was resumed with a recommendation to conduct thorough testing.